AnsonTrapani/AnsonTrapani/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my PhD in Electrical Engineering at Virginia Polytechnic Institute and State University.
+- 🔭 I'm super into cryptography and security.
 - 🇺🇸 I am employed at the [United States Naval Research Laboratory](https://www.nrl.navy.mil/) as an Electrical Engineer, focusing on embedded systems development and digital signal processing.
 - 📝 Proud member of the [Virginia Tech IEEE Chapter](https://www.ieee.vt.edu/), contributing to the tech community.
 - ✍️ Publishing papers on novel secure authentication techniques.
 See my [Orchid ID](https://orcid.org/0009-0006-3470-1579) here.